Slavery in Libya: Slavery in the post-Gaddafi era

 A Libyan group known as the Asma Boys have antagonized migrants from other parts of Africa from at least as early as 2000, destroying their property.
 Nigerian migrants in January 2018 gave accounts of abuses in detention centres, including being leased or sold as slaves.
 Videos of Sudanese migrants being burnt and whipped for ransom, were released later on by their families on social media.
 In June 2018, the United Nations applied sanctions against four Libyans (including a Coast Guard commander) and two Eritreans for their criminal leadership of slave trade networks.

+A 2023 report by the UN Human Rights Council warned that crimes against humanity were being committed by state security forces and militia groups against migrants in Libya, which included women being forced into sexual slavery.
+The report highlighted that the European Union contributed to these crimes by sending support to such forces.